sergeych/errlog-ios/README.md

 	        [Errlog trace:@"my trace" data: nil]; // Se Errlog.h for API

+	        // Report an event for behavoidr logging:
+	        [Errlog event:@"Logged in" data: nil];

 Errlog.h also redefines NSLog to capture your logs, so include it early to see logs in your reports.